readable111/Crop-Hero/README.md

      * Set Boot Option to Cold Boot
  8. Go to the Memory and Storage section
      * Increase the available RAM
+#### Emulator Says "Something went wrong.
+Can't connect to Internet."
+ 1. Close the two Expo tabs on the phone
+ 2. Click the Expo icon on the home screen
+ 3. Re-enter 'a' in the command line
+ 4. Keep doing this until it works.
+Sometimes it can take 3-4 tries
+### Emulator Reloads When I Try to Type 'R' Into an Input Field
+ 1. Wait for the emulator to reload
+ 2. Go back to that page
+ 3. Type in the values more slowly or use the emulator's keyboard.
+If you type with the keyboard too quickly, the emulator can't register it so the value gets sent to the command line which interprets it as a reload command.
 #### Error due to Different Number of Hooks Between Renders
  1. Find all return statements within an if-else block or a loop (called conditional returns)
  2. Find all instances of the useState() and useEffect() functions